-Date of Request Details of Request Date of Authority Independent Members Supporting the Action 26 October 2022 To seek authority to formally adopt the All Wales Guidelines for Managing Industrial Action (copy enclosed) on behalf of the Strategy and Delivery Committee.
-Not applicable Strategy and Delivery Committee.
+Date of Request 26 October 2022 Details of Request To seek authority to formally adopt the All Wales Guidelines for Managing Industrial Action (copy enclosed) on behalf of the Strategy and Delivery Committee.
 The Workforce and Culture Team has received a copy of these Guidelines and wish to have the same adopted by the Health Board as soon as possible.
-Given that the Strategy and Delivery Committee is not due to meet until 15 November 2022 and the possibility of impending industrial action, the Workforce and Culture Team has requested formal adoption of the All Action by way of a Chair's Action.
+Given that the Strategy and Delivery Committee is not due to meet until 15 November 2022 and the possibility of impending industrial action, the Workforce and Culture Team has requested formal adoption of the All Wales Guidelines for Managing Industrial Action by way of a Chair's Action.
+Date of Authority Independent Members Supporting the Action Not applicable en al constant de la